losinggeneration/vim/README.md

 ln -s ~/.vim.git/.vimrc ~/
 ln -s ~/.vim.git/.gvimrc ~/
 ```

-## NeoVIM initial setup
+## Neovim initial setup

-This is only really needed on a fresh install with neovim not setup yet.
+This is only really needed on a fresh install with Neovim not setup yet.

 ```shell
 mkdir -p ~/.config